-The COVID-19 pandemic has only recently recovered, and many countries have started to liberate their social and business activities so that their economies can return to normal.
-Many lessons can be drawn from the efforts of SMEs to survive the crisis, primarily actions that have produced extraordinary results beyond expectations.
+The COVID-19 pandemic has only recently recovered, and many countries have begun to liberate their social and business activities so that their economies can return to normal.
+Many lessons can be drawn from the efforts to survive the crisis, primarily actions that have produced extraordinary results beyond expectations.
 As the essence of a phenomenological study, by disclosing all the initiatives and drives of SME business actors during the research process, they become more aware of their endeavors during the pandemic and ultimately provide valuable knowledge to themselves and their stakeholders.

-Based on its findings, this study suggests that SMEs utilize their internal resources and use existing production facilities and raw materials for immediate survival.
-Although initially only for short-term survival, these efforts have been proven to increase innovation capabilities to provide better value-added products than competitors.
-When the business climate recovers, the ability to innovate will remain and become one of the sustainable strengths of SMEs.
+Based on these findings, this study suggests that SMEs utilize their internal resources and existing production facilities and raw materials for immediate survival.
+Initially only for short-term survival, these efforts have been proven to increase innovation capabilities to provide better value-added products than competitors.
+When the business climate recovers, the ability to innovate remains and becomes one of the sustainable strengths of SMEs.

-At the same time, SMEs should remain receptive to available government assistance.
-In Indonesia, the government provides direct cash subsidies to businesses; yet, if SMEs merely rely on this kind of aid from the government, their business life will only last for a while.
-The more critical is assistance that can increase SMEs' capabilities in utilizing available internal resources, such that it can impact their innovation capabilities.
-One type of help deemed beneficial for batik business actors was training related to dyeing batik cloth using natural materials.
-Thus, SMEs gain more ability to utilize internal resources to produce new creations.
+Simultaneously, SMEs should remain receptive to government assistance.
+In Indonesia, the government provides direct cash subsidies to businesses; however, if SMEs merely rely on this kind of aid from the government, their business life will only last for a while.
+More critical is assistance that can increase SMEs' capabilities in utilizing available internal resources, such that it can impact their innovation capabilities.
+One type of help deemed beneficial for batik business actors was training on dyeing batik cloth using natural materials.
+Thus, SMEs are better able to utilize internal resources to produce new creations.

-This study also recommends business actors to engage in closer relationships with suppliers and consumers.
-Cooperation with competitors in times of crisis is also suggested because it will strengthen small businesses' competitiveness in the industry.
+The study also recommends that business actors engage in closer relationships with suppliers and consumers.
+Cooperation with competitors in times of crisis is also suggested because it will strengthen the competitiveness of small businesses in the industry.